 If you’re having trouble finding a house that feels like home, consult your real estate agent.
-Agents aren’t just experts on helping people find a home; they’re also experts on the local housing market, and they can help you set realistic expectations and keep you motivated when you’re feeling like you’ll never find the right house.
+Agents aren’t just experts on helping people find a home; they’re also experts on the local housing market.
+They can help you set realistic expectations and keep you motivated when you’re feeling like you’ll never find the right house.

 Your offer will spell out the terms of the sale, including any contingencies.
-Contingencies allow you to withdraw from the deal if certain circumstances aren’t met, such as a home inspection that reveals a need for significant repairs.
+Contingencies allow you to withdraw from the deal if certain circumstances aren’t met, such as a contingency for an inspection that reveals a need for significant repairs.

 Now is the time to get your mortgage approved.
 Your lender may ask for additional or updated documentation, and if house hunting took longer than expected and your preapproval expired, the lender may need to pull your credit again.

-Your lender will also set up an appraisal, for which a professional will evaluate the house and compare it to similar properties in the area, and then decide how much the house is worth.
+Your lender will also set up an appraisal.
+The home appraisal is a process where a professional evaluates the house, compares it to similar properties in the area and decides how much the house is worth.
 This process protects both you and your lender from overpaying on a home.
-You can also set up your home inspection at this time (if you have a specified inspection period, be sure to get it done within that timeframe).
+You can also set up your home inspection at this time (if you have a specified inspection period, be sure to get it done within that time frame).

 If the house is appraised for less than the asking price, you can ask the seller to lower the price or you can pay the difference out-of-pocket at closing.